rwieruch/blog_robinwieruch_content/react-firebase-authorization-roles-permissions.md

 )(AdminPage);
 {{< /highlight >}}

 If you try to access the admin page as non authenticated user or as non admin user without the necessary role, it should redirect you to the login page.
 If you access it as user with admin privileges, you should be able to see it.
 That's what the authorization higher-order component made possible now.

 What about securing the route to the admin page in the Navigation component as well?
-That's where the (merged) authenticated user from the authentication higher-order component comes into play:
+That's where the (merged) authenticated user from the authentication higher-order component comes into play.
+By using React's Context that is used in this higher-order component, you can access the extended authenticated user:

 {{< highlight javascript "hl_lines=6 12 20 31 32 33 34 35" >}}
 ...